 Introduction

 There is no statute or regulation that defines who should be an employee or who should be an independent contractor.
-The IRS and the Courts rely on common law principles to make this determination.
-These principles include but aren’t limited to an evaluation of the degree of behavioral and financial control exercised by the university and the payee.
+The IRS and the courts rely on common law principles to make this determination.
+These principles include, but aren’t limited to, an evaluation of the degree of behavioral and financial control exercised by the university and the payee.
 Because the facts and circumstances of each transaction are different, no particular common law principles have greater weight than others; although the IRC instructs the IRS to take into consideration the understanding of both parties about the nature of the business relationship.

 Prohibition of Dual Classification